 About the author

-René Winkelmeyer leads as Senior Director, Developer Relations, cross-cloud efforts at Salesforce.
+René Winkelmeyer leads as Senior Director of Developer Relations and cross-cloud efforts at Salesforce.
 His team focuses on MuleSoft, Marketing, Commerce, and next-gen developments.
 In his spare time, you may find him still coding on GitHub @muenzpraeger.